Daily spend limit account

-We will use the zkSync Hardhat plugins to build, deploy, and interact with the smart contracts of this project.
+We will use the zkSync Era Hardhat plugins to build, deploy, and interact with the smart contracts in this project.

 cd custom-spendlimit-tutorial